Arzoo2212/QuickAI-Full-Stack/README.md

 **Live Demo**: [Quick AI - Live](https://quick-ai-full-stack-lkmq.vercel.app/)

-✨ Features
+## ✨ Features

-✍️ AI Article Writer: Generate high-quality, engaging articles on any topic.
+- ✍️ **AI Article Writer:** Generate high-quality, engaging articles on any topic.
-📝 Blog Title Generator: Find the perfect, catchy title for your blog posts.
+- 📝 **Blog Title Generator:** Find the perfect, catchy title for your blog posts.
-🖼️ AI Image Generation: Create stunning visuals with our AI image generation tool 🎨 Background Removal: Effortlessly remove backgrounds from your images.
+- 🖼️ **AI Image Generation:** Create stunning visuals with our AI image generation tool.
+- 🎨 **Background Removal:** Effortlessly remove backgrounds from your images.
-✂️ Object Removal: Seamlessly remove unwanted objects from your images.
+- ✂️ **Object Removal:** Seamlessly remove unwanted objects from your images.
-📄 Resume Reviewer: Get your resume reviewed by AI to improve your chances of landing your dream job.
+- 📄 **Resume Reviewer:** Get your resume reviewed by AI to improve your chances of landing your dream job.

  Tech Stack